Early Childhood BS

 Academic Policies and Requirements for Programs:

-- Students must have a minimum cumulative GPA of 2.0 to transfer into programs offered in the School of Child and Family Sciences.
+- Students must have a minimum cumulative GPA of 2.0 to transfer into programs offered in the School of Human Development and Family Science.

 - Students must earn a minimum grade of C in all courses required for the major area of study (DEG 01 and DEG 02) and any courses substituted for major courses in order to graduate.